Informing industry about regional energy opportunities

-The RETA programme involves working across medium and large energy users and those who supply energy to reduce the carbon footprint of industrial processes – including biomass producers and suppliers, renewable electricity providers, government, regional economic development agencies, Iwi and industry groups.
+The programme worked across medium and large energy users and those who supply energy – including biomass producers and suppliers, and electricity providers, as well as government, regional economic development agencies (EDAs), Iwi and industry groups.

 How RETA is applied